at-gmbh/at-python-template/README.md

 ## Contributing

 Contributions to this project are very welcome.
+Please open a ticket on the [issues page](https://github.com/at-gmbh/at-python-template/issues) if you have found any bugs or if you have ideas for improvements.
+If you want to contribute code, we'd love to review your [pull request](https://github.com/at-gmbh/at-python-template/pulls)!

 This Readme file contains our technical documentation, a user guide can be found in [Confluence](https://confluence.alexanderthamm.com/display/ATTECH/Python+Project+Template%3A+AT+Cookiecutter) and our Teams channel is [AT Commons - Python App Template](https://teams.microsoft.com/l/channel/19%3a5c4a54a84e144283818450bb6316fa58%40thread.tacv2/Python%2520App%2520Template?groupId=5907ba79-097d-4906-8c58-fdbfa98fe901&tenantId=44d8cd30-12b4-46ab-82b4-56bec7d7a555).
 Please don't hesitate to contact one of the persons listed at the end of this document to get started.
+Confluence and Teams can only be accessed by AT employees; however, you're very welcome to discuss issues, submit PRs and contact the developers by mail (see below) if you're not an AT employee.

 Hints for developers: